K-Wojciechowski/FeedFilter/README.md

 This code is licensed under the MIT license.

+The icon is based on [work by the Mozilla Foundation](https://commons.wikimedia.org/wiki/File:Feed-icon.svg), licensed under the MPL 1.1 license.

-None of the code in the `src` folder was created with AI/LLM assistance.
+None of the C# code in the `src` folder was created with AI/LLM assistance.
+Some of the TypeScript code was refactored by Claude Sonnet.